br1P/br1P/README.md

 # Hello!
-I'm Eggsy!
-Un saludo desde la pc de bruno!
+I'm Bruno :)
 ## About me
 Hello!
-My name is Bruno, i am testing this with the egg course for java ! **Aguante egg!**
+My name is Bruno.
+Nice to meet you :)

 ## Contact me
 LinkedIn: https://www.linkedin.com/in/bruno-pruzsiani-dev